Conservatory Roofs - Which Roof is Best?

-If you want a room that can be used just as much as any other room in the house, then a tiled roof conservatory will give you a similar feel to a brick built extension.
-The difference is that you will have more window space than wall which will make it feel more open to the garden and let in lots more light.
-If you are thinking of using a TV or computer in your conservatory, want to use it as a playroom or have expensive wood furniture, a solid roof conservatory will probably be a better choice for you.
-Find out more about tiled conservatory roofs.
+If you want a room that can be used just as much as any other in the house, then a tiled conservatory roof will give you a similar feel to a brick built extension.
+The difference is that you will have more window than wall, which will make it feel more open to the garden and let in lots more natural light.

 Glass Conservatory Roof.

 A glass roof on a conservatory gives a fabulous feeling of being outside with views of the garden and the sky.
 If you have the luxury of enough space in the house so that you can dedicate your conservatory to relaxation, then a glass roof gives you an unparalleled feeling of space.
 You can achieve a little flexibility, and extend the use of your conservatory by fitting blinds.
 Blinds can help to protect against the strongest rays in the summer and provide a little extra insulation in the winter.

 A polycarbonate conservatory roof does not look as contemporary as a glass roof but can offer some benefits.
 The opaque nature of it means that the sun shines a little less brightly through it.
 The polycarbonate roof options are all more cost-effective in the short term than efficient glass or solid roof options but may cost more in the long run.